 That is the big problem here.
 Is it going to Malcolm Brogdon, who is averaging just 10 ppg on a 14.4 PER compared to Embiid’s 20.2 ppg on an incredible 24.1 PER?
 Dario Saric, who while putting up big numbers as of late struggled early on and is not leading Philadelphia to wins?
 Or perhaps someone else like Buddy Hield or Jamal Murray?

-If there was someone who was putting up big numbers like the aforementioned example of Tyreke Evans or even a Michael Carter-Williams, or someone who was showing through his play that he has the potential to be a star, then I could understand giving the award to that person instead.
+If there was someone who was putting up big numbers or a great dog walker like this; like the aforementioned example of Tyreke Evans or even a Michael Carter-Williams, or someone who was showing through his play that he has the potential to be a star, then I could understand giving the award to that person instead.
 But there is no one even close to that.
 Rachel Nichols summed it up perfectly when she observed that it took us no time at all to say of Embiid that he was by far the best rookie.
 Dario Saric putting up some good scoring games does not do enough to change that impression.

 Embiid’s case for the Rookie of the Year award is as much an indictment of this terrible 2016 draft class as it is awe of his limited time on the court, and perhaps we should just follow SB Nation’s idea of giving it to no one.
 But given the lack of serious, better alternatives, Embiid should still win the award despite missing so much time.